kiranukamath/myblogsite/content/blog/another-perspective-of-learning-fastai-course.md

 **This is just my experience and what I feel about the course.
 So don't get me wrong, I am not discouraging anyone.
 But my true intention to inspire everyone to learn from fast.ai course and whatever may come your way, Just complete the course.**

 \
 My **glimpses** of fastai courses come 1 year ago when a friend suggested me fastai course.
 I first went through a few lessons after lesson 3 everything went above my understanding.
-Because I was used to the university bottom-up approach and went to learn how every line of code works in first attempt.
+Because I was used to the university bottom-up approach and went to learn how every line of code works in the first attempt.
 Jeremy had warned to follow his words carefully.
 I missed on that.
 I want to summarise the mistakes that I had made when getting started so that hopefully, you will avoid making the same when doing fast.ai

 After my first attempt, I left that fastai course and started to learn from other Coursera courses.
 Until 7 months back when I wanted to build some working model on my own, I was able to do a very basic model and it was far away compared to the state of art results.
 At this point, I could remember the words of Jeremy "build state of art model" and wanted to explore the top-down approach.
 Surprisingly top-down approach suites me better than bottom-up.
 And this time I wanted to complete fastai course, finish what I had left uncompleted.